Possbl/discord-bot/README.md

 now that is complete type in npm install discord.js

-Go to the .env file

-configure your token and prefix in that file
+create a .env file and set it up like this configure your token and prefix in that file

+CLIENT_TOKEN= your token goes here
+PREFIX=your prefix goes here

 you are more than welcome to change any of the footers on the discord embeds feel free to go through the code of the discord bot as well and use it as reference for another project